nokia/RED/docs/help/first_steps/download_install.md

   * Restart Eclipse as prompted

-  * Verify RED installation by opening _Help -> Installation Details_ to check if RED is visible on installed features list
+  * Verify RED installation by opening _Help -> About RED -> Installation Details_ to check if RED is visible on installed features list

 [Return to Help index](http://nokia.github.io/RED/help/)